pietergreyling/aztecup/README.md

 ## Aztec Platform Network Services Endpoints

-This document serves as a collection of Aztec platform network endpoints.
+This documentation section serves as a collection of Aztec platform network endpoints.

-A selection of these will be accessed by a script/program/service to determine, monitor, and report on the status or health of the overall Aztec network platform.
+A selection of these will be accessed by AztecUp to determine, monitor, and report on the status or health of the overall Aztec network platform.

-#### Service Naming Scheme
+### Service Naming Scheme

 Across all of the Aztec connect services, one can replace